Ahmed-AG/cyberdojo-page/read/moving-to-the-cloud-skills-set-wise.md

 - Introduction to version control video: [https://git-scm.com/video/what-is-version-control](https://git-scm.com/video/what-is-version-control){:target="_blank"}

 ## Infrastructure as code
 Having acquired essential foundational tools, we can now dig deeper into Infrastructure as Code (IaC).
-For AWS, mastering [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html){:target="_blank"} is crucial.
+For AWS, learning [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html){:target="_blank"} is crucial.
 However, it is equally valuable to learn a cloud-agnostic IaC tool, considering the likelihood of working with multiple cloud platforms as security professionals.
 Learning a tool like [Terraform](https://www.terraform.io){:target="_blank"} is highly recommended.

 To effectively learn Terraform, it is best to engage in a project that allows hands-on experience.
 If you don't have a specific project in mind, create one as a learning exercise.